Permissions Reference¶

 tools |

-web_fetch (URL glob), and mcp (matched against servername_toolname); tools
+include bash (shell-aware parsing), web_fetch (URL glob), and mcp (matched

-that register their own bucket appear here too.
+against servername_toolname); tools that register their own bucket appear here

 The Permission Prompt¶